Ticket Categories and How to Use Them

 Much of the information regarding customer needs and issues is communicated between team members via tickets.
 For this reason, it's critically important that ticket statuses and notes are always kept up to date.
 Every resource on a given ticket is ...

+This article needs organizing when time permits.
 This is for current customers.
-For new customers, see “New Client Intake Instructions” Much of this info is intended for the office admin, but it is important for techs to know how to manage customers on the phone, create tickets and prioritize when ...
+For new customers, see “New Client Intake Instructions” Much of this info is intended for the office admin, but it is important for techs to know how to manage customers ...